 Grad students in EES enjoy fine offices

 EES offers both the M.S. and Ph.D. degrees in Earth and Environmental Sciences.
-Under a broad Earth-systems framework, students do basic research in many of the subdisciplines of environmental biology, ecology, environmental science, geology, geochemistry, and geophysics.
+Under a broad Earth-systems umbrella, students do basic research in many of the subdisciplines of ecology, environmental science, geology, geochemistry, and geophysics.
 The M.S. requires at least 24 credit hours of coursework, a total of 30 credits, and a thesis that we expect to be of publishable quality.
 The Ph.D. requires additional credit hours (depending on your entry level), and of course a dissertation, on the road to which there are two exams designed to assess, respectively, your overall training, and your specialized expertise relevant to your dissertation proposal.
 Most Ph.D. theses in recent years have used a format in which the thesis chapters amount to papers submitted to or published in the peer-reviewed literature.
 More details about degree and program requirements can be found by peeking into our graduate handbook.

 If you're a graduate of an accredited college or university, you may be considered for admission to our graduate program.
 Typically, applicants to the EES graduate program have earned science baccalaureate degrees (eg. Geological Sciences, Biological Sciences, Environmental Science, Physics or Chemistry), but we encourage students with work experience and other types of training to talk with us.

 Application for admission requires official academic transcripts, letters of recommendation from academic contacts, results from GRE general exams, and statements of research and career interests.
 Results from a TOEFL exam is required of all applicants whose native language is not English.